Solertis/Otrera/README.md

 ![alt tag](https://raw.github.com/AgathaTheWitch/Otrera/master/otrera-smaller.jpg)

 Otrera is an open source role-playing game development system.
-With Otrera, you can design an original game engine from or make games for existing ones.
+With Otrera, you can design original table top game engines from scratch, or make new games on top of existing systems.

-Otrera operates with two axioms:

-I. Engines are sets of rules and systems, while games are subsets of engines.

-II.
-Your RPG will have characters.
+The software defines an 'Engine' as a set of rules and constructs on top of which games are built.
+The 'Game' is then the set of content.
+For example, an Engine might define how classes work with character skills and stats while a specific game would define its own classes and fill in its own values.

+The two concepts can be tightly coupled.
+Otrera users need not create general purpose engines.
+An engine can include all of the necessary content for a game, making the engine and game effectively one product.
+This is the ideal approach for people who want to make a unique game with unique rules that are not copied in any other system.

 Otrera provides the following tools: